top of page

 Notice of Funding Availability

-The Notice of Funding Availability (“NOFA”) program provides residential developers with various subordinate financing options for transformative housing projects that make positive, visible impacts on our communities, and fulfill City housing priorities, such as affordability, availability, variety, and sustainability.
+The Notice of Funding Availability (“NOFA”) program provides residential developers with various favorable financing options for transformative housing projects that make positive, visible impacts on our communities and fulfill City housing priorities, such as affordability, availability, variety, and sustainability.

 NOFA is a public gap financing tool that can be used for up to 40% of total project costs for housing development projects that stimulate investment and would otherwise not proceed.
-Funds may be used towards sire acquisitions, hard construction costs associated with renovation and new construction of residential space, and infrastructure improvements associated with the project.
+Funds may be used towards site acquisitions, hard construction costs associated with renovation, new construction of residential space, and infrastructure improvements associated with the project.

 Funding sources may include Home Investment Partnership Program (“HOME”), Community Development Block Grant (“CDBG”), City Capital, and District TIFs.
 The amount of allocated financial assistance is limited by the availability of federal and local funding.